Google Patches New Chrome Zero-Day in LibANGLE Metal Renderer

-Google has released an out-of-band security update for Google Chrome to close a new zero-day vulnerability that is already being exploited in real-world attacks.
-This is the eighth actively exploited 0-day in Chrome since the beginning of 2025, underscoring the browser’s status as a prime target for attackers.
+Google released an out-of-band security update for Google Chrome to close a new zero-day vulnerability already being exploited in real-world attacks.
+This is the eighth actively exploited 0-day in Chrome in 2025, and the flaw was also coordinated with Apple, which patched the same bug (CVE-2025-14174) in WebKit simultaneously.

 Urgent Chrome security update: affected versions and platforms